mercadona/wrapito/README.md

 ```

 #### withPortalAt
-If one or more of your components use a `react portal` in any way, you will need to specify the `id` of node where it will be added:
+If one or more of your components use a `react portal` in any way, you will need to specify the `id` of the node where it will be added:
 ```
 import { wrap } from '@mercadona/mo.library.burrito'